 Α) The total capacity that the User has booked by means of one or more Approved Applications,

-B) the amount of User charges resulting from the gas balancing process, and
+the amount of User charges resulting from the gas balancing process, and

-C) the amount which the User makes available in order to participate in auctions.
+the amount which the User makes available in order to participate in auctions.

 The Operator calculates the User Minimum Guarantee Limit for each User that has entered into a Framework Agreement on each Day (d) on which this Agreement is in force.
 In the event that the Operator has entered into a Transmission Agreement and an LNG Agreement with this User, a User Minimum Guarantee Limit for the Transmission Agreement and a User Minimum Guarantee Limit for the LNG Agreement are calculated separately for that User.
 The Minimum User Guarantee Limit (G) of User (i) on Day (d), (Gi, d), in euros is calculated as follows: